overview

 Hirsch Residence

-In 1966, real estate lawyer Alexander Hirsch and his partner Lewis Turner commissioned renowned architect Paul Rudolph to remodel the interior of their home at 101 East 63rd Street — a former 19th-century carriage house — and design a new glass and concrete facade.
+In 1966, real estate investor Alexander Hirsch (1901-1985) and his partner Lewis “Sunny” Turner (c.
+1920-2011) commissioned renowned architect Paul Rudolph to remodel a former 19th-century carriage house at 101 East 63rd Street.
+Rudolph designed a dramatic new facade of black steel and dark glass and a spatially complex interior with “a spiraling arrangement of balconies, open stairs and platforms.”
+The house had a triple-height living room, a roof terrace, game room, sauna, greenhouse, garage, and self-contained guest suite with kitchen on the third floor.
 The result, notes the Paul Rudolph Heritage Foundation, is an “unabashedly Modern design” that was rare for a townhouse (or rowhouse) in that neighborhood or the city as a whole at that time.
-The foundation also notes that the “sculpted” design was a precursor to the rooftop addition he added to his city residence at 23 Beekman Street, yet the interiors are based on “lab results” from his previous residential designs, notably at his house in New Haven, CT.
+The foundation also notes that the “sculpted” design was a precursor to the rooftop addition he added to his city residence at 23 Beekman Street.
+Architecture critic Paul Goldberger extolled the design, writing that “rarely has any New York building front managed to make so powerful a statement of its own and yet achieve such quiet urbanity at the same time.”
 The 63rd Street house is one of only three Manhattan residences designed by Rudolph.

 Halston Residence

-Hailed as America’s first superstar fashion designer, Halston (1932-1990) was born Roy Halston Frowick in Des Moines, Iowa, and worked as a milliner in Chicago.
+In 1974, the house was sold to Halston (1932-1990) who has been hailed as America’s first superstar fashion designer.
+He commented that the house was “like living in a three dimensional sculpture.”
+Born Roy Halston Frowick in Des Moines, Iowa, Halston worked as a milliner in Chicago.
 He moved to New York City in 1958.
 Halston’s career took off when, as lead milliner at Bergdorf Goodman, his now-iconic pillbox hat was worn by First Lady Jacqueline Kennedy to her husband’s 1961 presidential inauguration.
 In the mid-1960s, Halston began designing couture and ready-to-wear women’s apparel and started his own label.
 He opened a salon at 813 Madison Avenue in 1968 before moving to the 21st floor of the Olympic Tower, at 645 Fifth Avenue, in 1978.
 By then, the internationally recognized Halston had redefined American fashion as its first minimalist designer, creating chic yet comfortable women’s clothing that evoked a glamorous city lifestyle.
 His celebrity clientele included Elizabeth Taylor, Bianca Jagger, Marlene Dietrich, Lauren Bacall, and his best friend Liza Minnelli.
 Halston won the prestigious Coty Award four times.

 The ‘70s belonged to Halston ….
 By combining clean lines and classic fabrics, Halston designed clothing that was seasonless, made for travel and looked elegant night or day.
 It is no surprise that many members of the burgeoning ‘jet set’ became his most celebrated clients.